 Preferred Qualifications and Experience

 demonstrated success at building coalitions and recruiting volunteer teams;

 familiarity with and experience related to cannabis policy reform.

 Reports to: MPP's director of state policies (Karen O’Keefe), who reports to MPP’s executive director (Steve Hawkins)

 Application: To apply, please send a resume and cover letter to firstname.lastname@example.org.
 We will contact applicants we want to invite to advance to the next stage of the process, which will involve a written exercise.
-Phone, followed by in-person, interviews will be the final stage of the process.
+Phone interviews, followed by in-person interviews, will be the final stage of the process.
 No phone calls please.